- The Logic behind choosing an Algorithm for Load balancing

 So, when the Load is on the Network Layer the following types of Network Layer algorithms are designed in such a way that it maintains a uniform distribution of load on the servers.

-1 Round Robin
+1. Round Robin

 The servers are programmed in such a way that they handle the incoming client requests in a circular pattern thinking that each server is able to process the same amount of requests and hence the load gets distributed uniformly to all the servers and is balanced.

-2 Weighted Round Robin
+2. Weighted Round Robin

 As the name suggests, each server is weighted i.e., given a numerical value depending upon how many requests it can handle.

 Here the request goes to the server which is having the least number of active sessions when compared to other

-4 Weighted Least Connection
+4.Weighted Least Connection

 As we know that numerical value is given to each server depending upon its capacity to handle client request in weighted Round Robin, the same is followed here and whenever two servers are having same active sessions, the new request is sent to a server having higher weighting or numerical value.

-5 Agent-based Adaptive Load Balancing
+5. Agent-based Adaptive Load Balancing

 Again as the name suggests, each server here has an agent which reports about its current load to the load balancer, this helps in understanding which server is having space to occupy and process the new client request.

-6 Chained Failover Load Balancer
+6. Chained Failover Load Balancer

 Hence, it is a prerequisite to performing any sort of software testing prior to the insertion of the application or software for the clients with an eye to the detection of the hidden errors.

-7 Weighted Response Time
+7. Weighted Response Time

 Here the health check is made to each server in the pool and the response time is calculated.
 The new request is sent to the one, having the lowest response time.

-8 Source IP hash
+8. Source IP hash

 Here a unique hash key is generated by combining the IP addresses of the client and the server and the with the help of this key a server is allocated.

-9 Software Defined Networking Adaptive:
+9. Software Defined Networking Adaptive:

 Now the load balancer will now know the state of the server on each layer, the type of Application running on each layer, the health of the network, the traffic on each server and hence all these factors help in maintaining the uniform load.